Albatross: An optimistic consensus algorithm: Synchronization

-Archival nodes need to download and verify all the blocks, including the micro blocks, without exception.
+History nodes need to download and verify all blocks.
 They are the safest option to synchronize but also the slowest, requiring the node to download vast amounts of data.
-Also has the disadvantage that the amount of data to download grows linearly with time, thus the synchronization time for archival nodes increases over the life of the blockchain.
-We expect archival nodes to be run only by businesses and other public services (for example, block explorers).
+Another disadvantage is that the amount of data to download grows linearly with time.
+Thus, the synchronization time for history nodes increases over the life of the blockchain.
+We expect history nodes to be run only by businesses and other public services (for example, block explorers).
+We leave the creation of incentives to run history nodes to the individual implementations of the protocol.

-\subsection{Full nodes}
+\subsection{Full Nodes}

-Full nodes only need to be able to produce blocks and as such they mainly need to learn the current state of the blockchain.
-To synchronize, full nodes begin by downloading all the macro block headers (including the digests) since genesis.
-Since each macro block header contains the hash of the previous macro block header, and the validator list only changes at the macro blocks, the macro block headers form a chain that allows anyone to be certain of the latest macro block header.

-After verifying the latest macro block header, the full node then requests the state, which he can check against the state root.
-To finalize he downloads and verifies all of the micro blocks that were produced since the last macro block.
-The full node synchronization is now complete and he can start verifying, or even producing, new blocks.
+Full nodes allow faster syncing by not downloading individual transactions but instead downloading the resulting state.
+On a high level, full nodes first sync to the latest \gls{macro-block} while ignoring any \glspl{micro-block} on the way.
+Only then do they start downloading the state and the micro blocks of the last \gls{batch}.
+To be able to verify the state, the blocks should contain a commitment to this state, in addition to what was outlined in \autoref{sec:block-format}.
+In this paper, we view the specification of the state orthogonal to the consensus protocol and leave it up to the implementation.

+To sync to the latest macro block, full nodes can follow the chain of election blocks.
+Each election block contains a reference to its predecessor election block and is signed by the validators elected in its predecessor.
+Once the node reaches the last election block, it can extend its chain by the latest checkpoint block.
+The checkpoint block, similarly, is also referencing its predecessor election block and is signed by the respective validators.

-This synchronization option is much faster than the archival node synchronization, in fact only the macro block headers, the state and a constant number of micro blocks (in average half of one epoch) are downloaded.
-The synchronization time for a full node still grows linearly over time, but much more slowly, only adding one macro block header each epoch.
+The synchronization time for a full node still grows linearly over time but much more slowly, only adding one election block each \gls{epoch}.
 Furthermore, in order to save disk space, full nodes can safely prune the micro blocks of old epochs.

-Alternatively, if syncing the state is deemed to be too slow, it is also possible to augment the macro blocks with a hash of a Merkle tree over all transactions in the corresponding epoch.
-Then, instead of downloading the state, full nodes can just download all the transactions and calculate the resulting state.